ALL

 1. Move both of your ankles in a circle.
 Start with making circles to the right for 30 seconds.
 Then make circles to the left for 30 seconds.

-2. Repeat 5 times both to the right and left, then relax.
+2. Repeat 5 times in each direction, then relax.

 Heel slides